euhidaman/satellite-project/readme.md

 ## About The Project

-The project is about Classifying Satellite Imagery using Deep Learning.
-The primary goal of this project is to demonstrate the ability and run a high-accuracy yet tiny model on a Raspberry Pi Pico microcontroller.
-To that end, various model architectures are explored.
-State-of-the-Art models are built only for demonstration purposes.
-Transfer Learning is explored to demonstrate the possibility of fine-tuning models for different types of satellites.
-Finally, a small high accuracy model is built which is deployed on the Pico successfully.
-A script which runs on the host sends images to the Pico and collects results in a CSV.
-The results and the final model are evaluated too.
-TensorFlow Lite is used to convert and deploy the model on the Pico.
+The project focuses on utilizing Deep Learning to classify Satellite Imagery, aiming to showcase the feasibility of running a highly accurate yet compact model on a Raspberry Pi Pico microcontroller.
+This involves exploring diverse model architectures, building State-of-the-Art models for demonstrative purposes, and investigating Transfer Learning for adapting models to various satellite types.
+Ultimately, a small, high-accuracy model is developed and successfully deployed on the Raspberry Pi Pico.
+A script running on the host system sends images to the Pico, collects results in a CSV format, and evaluates both the results and the final model.
+TensorFlow Lite is employed to convert and deploy the model on the Raspberry Pi Pico.

 ----